Transforming the UK's clinical trial landscape: updated regulations are now in force

 This will help make sure clinical research is designed to include people who could be impacted by the findings, and that people underserved by research are not overlooked.

-Following an informal consultation on the draft questions and supporting guidance in 2024, we're now running a pilot in which sponsors and researchers are invited to submit a plan as part of their IRAS application.
+Following an informal consultation on the draft questions and supporting guidance in 2024, we ran a pilot in which sponsors and researchers were invited to submit a plan as part of their IRAS application.

 Public involvement